-Victor was born in Santiago Chile in 1947 and began playing guitar in 1965 at the age of 19; studying under German Acevedo.
-In 1966 he continued study under Eulogio Davalos at which time he gave his first complete solo concert.
+Victor was born in Santiago, Chile in 1947 and began playing guitar at the age of 10 with a guitar bought for him by his father from a fellow factory worker, Adolfo Martinez (no relation) who played guitar at the local church.
+Adolfo was Victor’s first teacher.
+Victor later studied under German Acevedo.
+In 1966 he continued his studies under Eulogio Davalos at which time he gave his first complete solo concert at the factory where he worked.
 From there he went on to study music at the Catholic University of Chile and the National Conservatorium of Music of Chile where he furthered his studies under world renowned musicians including Abel Carlevaro (Uruguay), Juan Carlos Zorzi (Argentina), Gustavo Becerra, Cirilo Vila, Luis Advis, and Alfonso Letelier (Chile).
-Victor presided as vice president and later president of the Chilean Classical Guitar society and performed extensive tours of Chile, Argentina, Uruguay, and Brazil from 1966-1989.
+Victor presided as Vice President and later President of the Chilean Classical Guitar society and performed extensive tours of Chile, Argentina, Uruguay, and Brazil from 1966-1989.

 In 1989 Victor moved his family to Australia where he continued his career performing, composing and teaching.
 During this time he toured throughout Australia, represented Australia at the 2010 Shanghai World Expo, China and toured Japan twelve times including representing Australia at the 2005 Aichi World Expo.
 With more than 50 years’ experience playing guitar and composing for solo guitar, small ensembles and full orchestras, Victor continues to astound audiences with his mastery of classical, Latin-American and avant- garde music.